Project Insulated Lunch Bag

 Skill Level: Beginner

 Eat healthier; bring your lunch to work or school!
 It can be customized to fit your specific food containers and made large enough to include an ice pack.
-Pack your meal in this lunch bag that will keep your lunch cool and look stylish while doing it.
-Click here to download instructions.
+Pack your meal in this insulated bag to keep your lunch food-safe and look stylish while doing it.
+Download printable instructions and template.

 Set up the machine for sewing: